-[AVAILABLE IN MARCH/APRIL] A true mixte frame with the double top tube/stays.
+A true mixte frame with the double top tube/stays.
 Obviously offers lots of standover height and style as well.
 You'll find the geometry is more sporty, than upright-comfy.
 Though it can be built up to suit either demeanor.
 Drop bars?
 Sure.
 Moustache bars?
 Of course.
 And for 2018 we have upgraded the Buena Vista to fit disc brakes.
 This not only improves wet weather braking, but allows it to fit wider, more sure-footed tires.

 - Tange Prestige heat-treated CrMo steel main tubes